On the limiting amplitude principle for the wave equation with variable coefficients

 These equations are obtained by passing to the limit $r\to 0$ in the equations in~\eqref{eq:U_Helm} and \eqref{eq:wave_LAP}, and using the boundary conditions at $r=0$: $\partial_r u\left(0,t\right)=0$, $U^{\prime}\left(0\right)=0$.

 The quantity $\mathcal{E}\left(t\right)$ defined by~\eqref{eq:num_err_def} was computed from the numerical solution of ~\eqref{eq:U_Helm} and~\eqref{eq:wave_LAP}, and is shown in Figure~\ref{fig:err_d1d2d3}--\ref{fig:err_d2_loglog}.
 In particular, in Figure~\ref{fig:err_d1d2d3}, we observe a much faster decay in time for $d=1$ and $d=3$ than for $d=2$.
 The semilogarithmic plot in Figure~\ref{fig:err_d1d3_semilog} shows this decay to be exponential (up to the saturation due to numerical errors for small quantities at large times).
 A linear region for large times is observed in logarithmic plot in Figure~\ref{fig:err_d2_loglog} for $d=2$.
 As a comparison, we have plotted in black a line of slope $-1$.
-This illustrates an algebraic convergence, corroborating the sharpness of the decay estimate (up to a possible logarithmic factor) in Theorem \ref{thm:LAP} for this case.
+This clearly illustrates an algebraic convergence, corroborating the sharpness of the decay estimate in Theorem \ref{thm:LAP} for this case.